jaghaimo/starpocalypse/README.md

 1. Lawless factions (e.g. pirates and pathers) and independents do not submit to this rule of law.
 You can still find high tier weapons and combat ships at their bases (both core and raider).
 1. There are no pristine ships any more, everything is d-modded.
 Including your starting fleet.
-1. Contraband can happen, and when stability is low, some weapons and ships "disappear" from Military Market and "magically" show up in the Black Market instead.
+1. Contraband can happen, and when stability is low, some weapons and ships from Military Market can become "legal".
 1. Access to most Black Markets is impossible while legally docked at the station.
 Speaking of access, you will need to use a fence who will ask for a cut (displayed as tariff for now).
 1. Factions are armed to the teeth.
 Any non-hidden market has at least an orbiting station, ground defences, and patrol